handsontable/handsontable/docs/content/guides/columns/column-filter.md

 You can control filtering at the grid's runtime by using Handsontable's [hooks](@/guides/getting-started/events-and-hooks.md) and [API methods](@/api/filters.md#methods).
-This allows you to:

-- Enable or disable filtering based on specified conditions.
-For example, you can disable filtering for very large data sets.
+This allows you to enable or disable filtering based on specific conditions.
+For instance, you may create a UI outside of the grid to manage its filtering behavior.
-- Trigger filtering based on the state of another component in your application.
-For example, you can let the end user filter data by clicking on buttons outside of the grid.

 ### Enable or disable filtering programmatically